 - Enlisting client input – This phase of motivational interviewing is similar to a buy-in process of what motivates the client to change.
 Client-focused and generated, the “evoking” stage of motivational interviewing triggers client input on the desired change.
 A therapist may play devil’s advocate, prompting the client’s ownership of a solution or course of action.

 - Game plan – A game plan or trajectory is agreed upon after goals have been set and the client feels more invested in their problem-solving.
 Empowered by reasoning out rationale and targets, clients become more open, willing, and motivated to commit to change.

-By uncovering one’s motivations for change and reasons for current choices, both therapist and client gain a clearer understanding of cultivating the next steps.
+By uncovering one’s motivations for change and reasons for current choices, both therapist and child gain a clearer understanding of cultivating the next steps.
 Through a heightened awareness of what they’d like to manifest, the client gains a more authentic sense of what needs to happen to reach those goals.

 At HillsidesCares in Los Angeles, motivational interviewing enriches our wide range of mental health therapies and treatment programs.
 Often used in conjunction with cognitive-behavioral therapy, dialectical behavior therapy, and strategies such as mindfulness meditation and motivational interviewing support clients to reach a higher level of self-awareness.
-Discover how HillsidesCares can further your journey to wellness.
+Discover how HillsidesCares can further your child’s journey to wellness.
 Call us at 323.641.4842 to learn more.